 The application which is named ‘iBort’ monitors a user’s menstrual cycle and body temperature.
 Using this information, the iBort app suggests dates and times when women have a lower chance of being impregnated.

 Should an unwanted pregnancy occur, the iBort has an insertion option which allows the user to release low levels of radiation inside of the uterus.
-Those wishing to avoid potentially harmful radiation can opt for the Loud Shouting & Violent Shaking option in which the iPhone vibrates at “around 100 times harder that of a normal phone” while letting out 120 decibels of sound.
+Those wishing to avoid potentially harmful radiation can opt for the Loud Shouting & Violent Shaking option in which the iPhone vibrates at “around 100 times harder than a normal phone” while letting out 120 decibels of sound.

 “It will sound like an airplane is taking off inside of the user’s vagina,” iBort creator Justin Swartzky stated.
 “This, coupled with the violent vibrations should be enough to prevent further gestation.